mcu-tools/mcuboot/boot/selfhosted/README.md

 # Introduction

 This is an experimental self-hosted MCUBOOT session that runs on a standard PC.
 It emulates flash via RAM and `memcpy`.
 It is for testing purposes.

 # Building

-First, build mbedtls, e.g.:
+First, build mbedtls.
+If you recursively clone the `ext/mbedtls` submodule it will exist in `ext/` already, otherwise, update it:

 ```
+% cd ext
-% git clone git@github.com:armmbed/mbedtls
+% git submodule update mbedtls
 % cd mbdetls
 % mkdir build
 % cd build